 Producer Prices Change in Slovenia averaged 1.86 percent from 2001 until 2021, reaching an all time high of 8.86 percent in January of 2001 and a record low of -3.27 percent in August of 2009.
 This page provides the latest reported value for - Slovenia Producer Prices Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Slovenia Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Producer Prices Change in Slovenia is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Slovenia to stand at 2.60 in 12 months time.
-In the long-term, the Slovenia Producer Prices Change is projected to trend around 2.20 percent in 2020, according to our econometric models.
+Producer Prices Change in Slovenia is expected to be 8.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Slovenia Producer Prices Change is projected to trend around 1.90 percent in 2022 and 1.80 percent in 2023, according to our econometric models.